The Importance of Special Needs Preservice Preparations and Experiences in Art Education

 While growing up, the kids with special needs and/or disabilities were called “the special kids.”
 I noticed that they were segregated into different classrooms from my peers and me, which I never understood.
 As of now, I still have little knowledge of individuals with special needs and disabilities, but I am eager to learn.
 A proposed solution I have for future educators like me to navigate potentially segregated classrooms is the collaboration of special educators with art educators.
 I believe this collaboration will assist both types of educators because they lack the knowledge of each other’s expertise.
 Supported by Collier and Wix (2017), “Several special education teachers voiced their fear of succeeding in art, suggesting it was a scary and unfamiliar experience, while art teacher admitted their lack of education and experience regarding how to teach art to students with special needs” (p.
 40).
 A collaboration will allow educators to work together to find a well-structured curriculum that provides diverse students the ability to learn confidently like every other student.
 In turn, each teacher will gain confidence in an unfamiliar content area: “Special education teachers will be exposed to opportunities to make art in a safe environment, and art education teachers will be faced with opportunities to create inclusive classroom environments” (Collier & Wix, 2017, p.
 40).

 Given the vast impact art education has on all students’ personal development—inside and outside a classroom—it should become a priority to provide everyone, with or without special needs and/or disabilities, an equal opportunity to experience such a life-changing class.
 Simple tasks such as exercising one’s creativity, critical thinking, and honing motor abilities through art classes play a huge part in personal and academic performance.
 Therefore, a significant step to ensure this possibility is to confront the issue of insufficient preparation and knowledge.
-A solution to this might look like implementing additional disability studies within an educational preparation curriculum in higher education (Al-Yahyai et al., 2021, p.
-192) or even garnering further encouragement from K-12 schools regarding collaboration between special needs teachers and art teachers in classrooms.
+A solution to this might look like implementing additional disability studies within an educational preparation curriculum in higher education (Al-Yahyai et al., 2021) or even garnering further encouragement from K-12 schools regarding collaboration between special needs teachers and art teachers in classrooms.

 References

-Al-Yahyai, F., et al. (2021).
+Al-Yahyai, F., Al-Zoubi, S., Bakkar, B., Al-Hadabi, B., Al-Gaseem, M., & Al-Qaryouti, I. (2021).
 Effects of a special art education course on attitudes toward

 Omani learners with special needs.
 International Journal of Higher Education, 10(1),